Software company Veeva files for IPO of up to $150 million

 Life sciences-focused software company Veeva Systems Inc filed with U.S. regulators to raise up to $150 million in an initial public offering of its common stock.

-Veeva, which competes with Oracle Corp, provides web-based software for pharmaceutical company sales representatives that allows them to track drug information and to provide documentation and data to their sales forces.
+Veeva, which competes with Oracle Corp, provides web-based software for pharmaceutical representatives that allows them to track drug information and to provide documentation and data to their sales forces.

 The company's clients include some of the biggest pharmaceutical companies in the world such as Novartis AG, Merck & Co Inc, Eli Lilly and Co and Bayer AG.